 Today, bake shops are popping up around the country, specializing in gorgeous laminated dough, like the croissant, Danish and the kouign-amann (pronounced “queen ah-mahn”), a buttery, caramelized pastry hailing from Brittany, France.
 Although the pastries—both sweet and savory—coming out of these bake shops boast French lineage, they are unabashedly American.
 They move away from the canon of traditional ingredients and into the spectacular realm of mesmerizing, fanciful and endlessly Instagrammable, all while carrying a magnetic charm of decadence.

-Baker Doe, a bakery delivery service with a weekly pop-up shop in San Francisco, serves concoctions like a butter croissant injected with movie-popcorn cream, a blue croissant topped with cotton candy and filled with fiery chile-orange curd, and a savory Danish with Japanese Berkshire pork sausage, wasabi-spiked mayonnaise, shiso leaves and caramelized shallots.
+Baker Doe, a bakery delivery service with a weekly menu that pops up on their Facebook page on Fridays for preorder, serves concoctions like a butter croissant injected with movie-popcorn cream, a blue croissant topped with cotton candy and filled with fiery chile-orange curd, and a savory Danish with Japanese Berkshire pork sausage, wasabi-spiked mayonnaise, shiso leaves and caramelized shallots.
 It releases its pop-up menu on Friday and sells out by Sunday.

 Supermoon Bakehouse in New York, with enthusiastic fans lining up for hours, delights patrons with pastries like its Black Sesame & Magic Miso Caramel Croissant and its Apricot & Pistachio Twice-Baked Croissant, which is baked again after being filled with rum-soaked apricots, pistachio cream and chopped pistachios, then topped with sugared pistachio clusters, vanilla Chantilly and meringue “chalks.”